Benefits of Cooking With Essential Oils

 After you have validated the safety of your essential oils, you can use them for cooking.
 Start by adding them to marinades, sauces and salad dressings.
 Adding essential oil to your baking recipes can generate some wonderful flavors and also enhance the taste.
 Always use your discretion when adding essential oils to recipes: 1-2 drops of pure oil per serving is considered the ideal quantity.

 If a recipe makes 5 servings, you can add up to 10 drops of essential oils to it.
-Also, culinary oils like Coconut oil and Olive oils are best for mixing with edible essential oils.
+Also, culinary oils like coconut oil and O=olive oils are best for mixing with edible essential oils.
 Together they create good quality aromatic culinary oils.

 Citrus essential oils like Lemon, Tangerine, Yuzu, Grapefruit and Bergamot are excellent on salads.
 You can combine these with Ginger, Spearmint, Basil, Sweet Marjoram and Lavender.
 Add 1-2 drops of any of these oils (or combinations thereof) to an ounce of salad oil.
 Shake the mixture well and allow the oils to infuse for 2-3 hours prior to use.